-- Taking an unscheduled break in the OnVUE examination - Eating, chewing gum, smoking, or having a drink, other than water in a clear container - Asking the proctor or examination administrator questions about the examination content - Any other behavior deemed as misconduct or suspicious activity as reported by examination administrators or proctors
+- Taking an unscheduled break in the OnVUE examination - Eating, drinking, chewing gum, or smoking (water in a clear container is permitted for online test administrations ONLY) - Asking the proctor or examination administrator questions about the examination content - Any other behavior deemed as misconduct or suspicious activity as reported by examination administrators or proctors

-If NBCC/CCE or Pearson VUE determines that a candidate has acted contrary to any applicable NBCC/ CCE or Pearson VUE test administration policy, rule, procedure, or instruction, or the terms of the Test Administration and Confidentiality Agreement, the candidate's examination may be terminated and/or their scores may be invalidated by NBCC.
+If NBCC/CCE or Pearson VUE determines that a candidate has acted contrary to any applicable NBCC/CCE or Pearson VUE test administration policy, rule, procedure, or instruction, or the terms of the Test Administration and Confidentiality Agreement, the candidate's examination may be terminated and/or their scores may be invalidated by NBCC.
 Additionally, a candidate may be subject to appropriate corrective actions and/or sanctions, including, but not limited to, ineligibility for any future NBCC tests.